pcardotatgit/XDR_Workflows_and_Stuffs/100-SecureX_automation_lab/webex_team_alert_message.md

 - Markdown messages
 - Webex Team Cards

-Both allow us to include clickable links into the messages displayed to people who will read them.
+Both allow us to include clickable links into the messages displayed to people who will receive them.

-But Webex Team Cards are much more nice than markdown messages.
+Webex Team Cards are much more nice than markdown messages.
 They are more close to Web GUI than Markdown messages.
+But they require an operationnal bot logic attached to the webex bot in order to be fully functionnal.

-In our use case as we want to trigger a SecureX workflow with a webhook.
+In our use case as we just want to trigger a workflow with a webhook.
 And we want to pass data ( ip address, Webex Bot Token, Room ID ).
 There is an impact on the way to handle the user click actions.

-Within SecureX, the workflow will handle only data that will be passed by a POST operation, and not a GET.
+In XDR/SecureX, workflow can handle only data that are passed thru a POST method in the webhook call, and not thru GET.

-A direct consequence of this is that we can't put the webhook_url + data in the URL into URL links into the Webex Message.
-Because Webex http call when click on links are only GET calls and not POST.
+A direct consequence of this is that in the Webex Alert Message regarding clickable URL links, we can't build them with a concatenation of webhook_url and data to pass to the workflow.
+Because http calls set from webex messages are URL links are only GET calls and not POST calls.

 For this reason we must use a bot logic underneath the Webex Team messages.
-A bot logic where to send the GET calls from the Alert.
-And ask to this bot logic to send to SecureX the Webhook + data thru POST calls.
+A bot logic to which we can send the GET calls from the the clickable links in the Webex Alert message.
+And then ask to this bot logic to send to XDR/SecureX the required POST call that contains the Webhook + data.

 This is a perfect job for the lab simulator which is a flask application which exposes APIs endpoint in one hand and send REST calls in the other hand.
 This is exactly what we do in this use case.